MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/cheat-sheet-onboarding.md

 # Azure CLI onboarding cheat sheet

 If you are looking to onboard quickly with the Azure CLI, you have come to the right place!
-This page is a cheat sheet of tips and techniques to help you onboard with the Azure CLI in record time.
+This page is a cheat sheet of tips and techniques to help you quickly onboard with the Azure CLI.

 ## Content indexes

 Jump straight to reference command examples, sample scripts, and tutorials using these links:

-- Find an index of quickstarts, how-to guies and tutorials in [Azure CLI doc index A-Z](reference-docs-index.md).
+- Find an index of quickstarts, how-to guides and tutorials in [Azure CLI doc index A-Z](reference-docs-index.md).
 - Choose a tested script and make it your own from the [Azure CLI sample index A-Z](samples-index.md).
 - For a published format of in-line help, go to the [Reference index A-Z](/cli/azure/reference-index).
 - Go to [Microsoft Learn Modules for CLI tools](/training/browse/?expanded=azure&products=azure-clis) for free on-line training with a sandbox environment.